sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 field.
 Events may also be deleted (*Delete event* button).

-The [Vised EEGLAB plugin](https://github.com/jadesjardins/vised_marks) available from the EEGLAB plugin manager allows user to manually add events directly on the EEG browser and is convenient for marking events of interest (such as blinks for example).
+The [Vised EEGLAB plugin](https://github.com/jadesjardins/vised_marks) available from the EEGLAB plugin manager allows users to manually add events directly on the EEG browser and is convenient for marking events of interest (such as blinks, for example).

 ### Modifying events in bulk

-Another way to modify new events is to export them, modify them under a spreadsheet software and then import them back into EEGLAB.
+Another way to modify new events is to export them, modify them under Excel, and then import them back into EEGLAB.
 You may import the tutorial data *eeglab_data.set* in the *sample_data* under EEGLAB, then call menu item <font color=brown>File → Export → Events to text file</font> and save a data file.
-Using this data file, we show how to rename all events with type "rt" to events with type "response" under a Spreadsheet software.
+Using this data file, we show how to rename all events with type "rt" to events with type "response" under Excel.
 The figure below shows the exported file (left) and the edited file (right).

 ![600px](/assets/images/Spreadsheet_event.png)

-Then using menu item <font color=brown>File → Import event info → From Matlab array of ASCII file</font> we select the modified file.
-We enter the column names, indicate that there is 1 line of header, and set the unit latency to NaN (which indicate that no conversion of time information is necessary).
+Then, using the <font color=brown>File → Import event info → From Matlab array of ASCII file</font> menu item, we select the modified file.
+We enter the column names, indicate that there is 1 line of header, and set the unit latency to NaN (which indicates that time information conversion is necessary).
 We also uncheck the alignment option (although leaving it checked has no effect).
-Now all the events have been renamed (note that the interface to select events presented in the following section also allows to rename event type values so this is only presented as didactic example).
+Now all the events have been renamed (note that the interface to select events presented in the following section also allows to rename event type values, so this is only presented as a didactic example).

 ![600px](/assets/images/Event_reimport.png)